 Devin Storey joined The Zalkin Law Firm PC (formerly Zalkin & Zimmer LLP) in December 2004.
-Since that time, he has handled a wide range of personal injury matters including product defect, wrongful death, medical malpractice and brain injury cases.
-He has also zealously represented victims of childhood sexual abuse, obtaining remarkable results for the firm’s clients.
+Since that time, he has zealously represented victims of childhood sexual abuse and has negotiated some of the largest individual and group settlements in child abuse cases anywhere in the country.
+He has also handled a wide range of personal injury matters including product defect, wrongful death, medical malpractice and brain injury cases.

 Storey continues to take a lead role in handling appeals throughout the State that involve legal issues affecting sexual abuse victims.
-He has briefed and argued several appeals in various District Courts of Appeal, as well as before the Supreme Court of California.
-He has won reversal of numerous trial court rulings; secured denial or writ petitions; and obtained dismissal of multiple appeals.
+He has briefed and argued appeals in various District Courts of Appeal, as well as before the Supreme Court of California.